pivotal/blog/content/post/docker-gpdb.md

 ```

 ### Conclusion
 Within the GPDB R&D team, Docker is used to improve overall consistency through a uniform compilation environment.
 Each team member is able to develop in their own way and still end up in the same place, which is incredibly helpful in the iterative process.
-The long-winded installation process aside, if inconsistent compilation environments is an issue, Docker is worth a try.
+If inconsistent compilation environments is an issue, Docker is worth a try.